rudradesai200/CTFs/README.md

 #### Todo list (unexplored tools)

 - <a href="https://github.com/volatilityfoundation/volatility">Volatility</a> : Helps to analyze memory dump for various types of os.
-- burp suite : For finding bugs on web sites.
+- <a href="https://portswigger.net/burp">burp suite</a> : For finding bugs on web sites.
-- caronte : web requests sniffing.
+- <a href="https://github.com/eciavatta/caronte">caronte</a> : web requests sniffing.
-- metasploit
-# SSE
+- <a href="https://www.metasploit.com/">metasploit</a> : penetration testing framework